Thursday, December 6, 2012

 I do have a couple of tips to share along the way, which may be especially useful if you've never made caramel before.

 First, check your candy thermometer.
+Here's a great tutorial on how to calibrate a thermometer.
+Totally easy for me since I'm at sea level.
 Boil some water on the stove and take note of what your candy thermometer reads in the boiling water.
-Mine only said 202 degrees, so it was 10 degrees off what you'd expect for boiling water.
-Since it was 10 degrees LOW, I needed to SUBTRACT 10 degrees from the end temperature of my candy.
+Mine only said 210 degrees, so it was 2 degrees off what you'd expect for boiling water.
+Since it was 2 degrees LOW, I needed to SUBTRACT 2 degrees from the end temperature of my candy.
 If it were reading anything above 212, I would add that to my final candy temperature.

 Next, make sure you have all your ingredients measured and prepped before you turn on the stove at all.
 And be prepared to spend at least the next hour of your life at the stove stirring.
 Caramel is not a quick process.